cvat-ai/cvat/site/content/en/docs/manual/basics/quality-control.md

 Each assignee gets no more than the specified number of validation attempts.

+Read more about this functionality in the
+{{< ilink "/docs/enterprise/immediate-feedback" "Immediate Feedback" >}} section.

 ## How to check task quality metrics

 1. Open the task **Actions** menu > **Quality control**